 Since 2009-10 the Five College Deans have provided support for dozens of cross-campus planning projects.
 Many of these projects have now entered the implementation stage, some with additional funding.

 We are pleased now to renew our call for concept papers proposing planning for new collaborations.
 Our goals in supporting new planning include increasing the quality and broadening the range of course offerings, creating new scholarly and teaching opportunities for faculty members, controlling costs and enhancing revenues.

 Call for Concept Papers

-Concept papers (no more than 1 1/2 pages, and emails are fine) should be submitted to Nate Therien, Five College Director for Academic Programs c/o Marie Muir (Subject line: Five College Concept Papers).
+Concept papers (no more than 1 1/2 pages, and emails are fine) should be submitted to Nate Therien, Five College Director for Academic Programs taking care to cc Marie Muir (Subject line: Five College Concept Papers).

 Proposals should include:

 - a list of the likely cooperating individuals, programs and/or departments; the names and institutions of the paper's major authors

 - a description of the cooperation proposed, outlining advantages expected, obstacles and potential remedies, and a tentative timeline for implementation.